XU31135/XU31135/README.md

 - 👋 Hi, I’m @XU31135
 - 👀 I’m interested in making money and moving out
 - 🌱 I’m currently learning kotlin
 - 💞️ I’m working on Data Branch, an android app. kinda like a pip boy thing.
-LOTS of features planned. need help with setting up socials, creating and displaying navigatable 3d graph and some other stuff.
 - 📫 How to reach me instance.select@gmail.com

 <!---